kurtosis-tech/kurtosis/docs/docs/guides/running-docker-compose.md

 :::warn Experimental Feature
 This is an experimental feature still under development and some Docker Compose setups are not yet supported.
-See below for full list of features not yet supported in Kurtosis.
+See below for list of features not yet supported in Kurtosis.
 If you'd like support for your Docker Compose setup, let us know at our [Github](github.com/kurtosis-tech/kurtosis/issues)!
 :::

 ### 1. Setup Docker Compose project

-Navigate to the root of your project with a `docker-compose.yml` or if the project is hosted on Github grab the Github link where the Docker Compose exists.
-For this guide, we'll go off of the [nextcloud-redis-mariadb`](https://github.com/docker/awesome-compose/blob/master/nextcloud-redis-mariadb/compose.yaml) compose in the [`awesome-compose`](https://github.com/docker/awesome-compose/tree/master) repo.
+Navigate to the root of your project with a `docker-compose.yml` or if the project is hosted on Github, grab the Github link where the Docker Compose exists.
+For this guide, we'll go off of the [`nextcloud-redis-mariadb`](https://github.com/docker/awesome-compose/blob/master/nextcloud-redis-mariadb/compose.yaml) compose in the [`awesome-compose`](https://github.com/docker/awesome-compose/tree/master) repo.

 ```
 services: